Metalab/More-Than-A-Rocket-Silo/chapters/6_the_nuclear_reactor.md

 #### Conditions Initiated

+#### Room
+Main Room

 #### Goal
 Buy a high power compressor on willhaben

 #### Story
-To purify oxygen Nuri needs a heavy duty compressor and orders it on willhaben
+To purify oxygen Nuri needs a heavy duty compressor and orders it on willhaben using the surf station in the main room

 ------------------